dht/tim-bridge/raspberry-pi-setup.md

 # --- PM2 to autoload index on boot ---

 npm install -g pm2
   go to project folder
-pm2 start index.js --name tim-bridge
+pm2 start index.js --name tim --watch
+  (or any name instead of tim, --watch to watch changes on index file) pm2 save pm2 logs tim to watch logs from index

 # --- Optional: Install VS Code ---